mindis/snowplow.github.com/analytics/customer-analytics/user-engagement.md

 3. [Number of events per visit](#events-per-visit)
 4. [Weighting events by value](#weighted-events-per-visit)

 <a name="days-per-time-period"><h3>1.
-Measuring the number of days per week / month that users visit the site</h3></a>
+Measuring the number of days per month that users visit the site</h3></a>

 This is a key metric employed by the social network Facebook, amongst others.

-To calculate it, we first calculate the figure per domain_userid per time period (e.g. month):

-{% highlight mysql %}
-/* HiveQL / Infobright */
-CREATE TABLE days_visited_per_user_per_month (
-domain_userid STRING,
-yr INT,
-mnth INT,
-visits INT
-) ;

-INSERT OVERWRITE TABLE days_visited_per_user_per_month SELECT domain_userid,
-YEAR(collectordt),
-MONTH(dt),
-COUNT(DISTINCT (domain_sessionidx) )
-FROM events
-GROUP BY domain_userid, YEAR(dt), month(dt) ;
-{% endhighlight %}

-We can then look at the distribution of users by the number of days per month they have logged in, for any month in particular:
+To calculate it, calculate for each user how many days they've visited our website for each month:

-{% highlight mysql %}
+{% highlight sql %}
-/* HiveQL / Infobright */
+/* PostgreSQL / Redshift */
 SELECT
-visits,
-count(domain_userid)
+DATE_TRUNC('month', collector_tstamp) AS "Month",
+domain_userid,
+COUNT(DISTINCT(DATE_TRUNC('day', collector_tstamp))) AS "Days_visited_website"
-FROM days_visited_per_month
+FROM "atomic".events
-WHERE yr=12 AND mnth=5
-GROUP BY visits ;
+GROUP BY 1,2
 {% endhighlight %}

-We might also want to see how the distribution evolves by month:
+Now we can aggregate over that data to calculate the distribution, by month, or users, by the number of days they have logged in:

-{% highlight mysql %}
+{% highlight sql %}
-/* HiveQL / Infobright */
+/* PostgreSQL / Redshift */
 SELECT
-yr,
-mnth,
-visits,
-count(domain_userid)
+"Month",
+"Days_visited_website",
+COUNT(domain_userid) AS "Frequency"
+FROM (
+	SELECT
+	DATE_TRUNC('month', collector_tstamp) AS "Month",
+	domain_userid,
+	COUNT(DISTINCT(DATE_TRUNC('day', collector_tstamp))) AS "Days_visited_website"
-FROM days_visited_per_month
+	FROM "atomic".events
+	GROUP BY 1,2 ) t
-GROUP BY yr, month, visits ;
+GROUP BY 1,2
+ORDER BY 1,2;
 {% endhighlight %}

 Note: as well as looking at how the distribution of users by engagement level changes over time, we might also want to look at how it changes for a fixed group of users.
 This is normally performed as part of a [cohort analysis][cohort-analysis].

 <a name="visits-per-time-period"><h3>2.
 Number of visits by each user per day / week / month</h3></a>

-A similar metric is calculated by countint the number of visits that each user makes in a given time period.
+A similar metric is calculated by countint the number of visits (sessions) that each user makes in a given time period.
 The difference here, is that if a user visits a site more than once a day, each individual visit contributes to the "engagement" value assigned to that user.
 When we look at the number of days per month a user visits a website, by contrast, we do not distinguish users who've visited once from users who've visited twice.

 Which approach is better depends on the type of product / service you offer online and the way users engage with it.
 If users typically open your service in a browser window, and then leave it on (but in the background), distinguishing users who visit once and twice a day may not be meaningful.
 If each visit is distinct, however, this metric might be preferable.

 To calculate it, we first calculate the number of visits performed per user per time period.
 (In the below example we use a month as a time period):

-{% highlight mysql %}
+{% highlight sql %}
-/* HiveQL / Infobright */
+/* PostgreSQL / Redshift */
-CREATE TABLE visits_by_user_by_month (
-domain_userid STRING,
-yr INT,
-mnth INT,
-visits INT
-) ;

-INSERT OVERWRITE TABLE visits_by_user_by_month
 SELECT
+DATE_TRUNC('month', collector_tstamp) AS "Month",
 domain_userid,
-YEAR(dt),
-MONTH(dt),
-COUNT( DISTINCT( domain_sessionidx ))
+COUNT(DISTINCT(domain_sessionidx)) AS "Visits_per_month"
+FROM "atomic".events
-GROUP BY domain_userid, YEAR(dt), MONTH(dt) ;
+GROUP BY 1,2;
+) ;
 {% endhighlight %}

-Now we can look at the distribution of users, by numbers of visits per time period, in each time period:
+Now we can aggregate over the above data to view the distribution of users, by numbers of visits per time period, in each time period:

-{% highlight mysql %}
+{% highlight sql %}
-/* HiveQL / Infobright */
+/* PostgreSQL / Redshift */
 SELECT
-yr,
-mnth,
-visits,
-COUNT(domain_userid)
+"Month",
+"Visits_per_month",
+COUNT(*) AS "Frequency"
+FROM (
+	SELECT
+	DATE_TRUNC('month', collector_tstamp) AS "Month",
+	domain_userid,
+	COUNT(DISTINCT(domain_sessionidx)) AS "Visits_per_month"
-FROM visits_by_user_by_month
+	FROM "atomic".events
+	GROUP BY 1,2
+) t
-GROUP BY yr, mnth, visits ;
+GROUP BY 1,2
+ORDER BY 1,2
 {% endhighlight %}

 <a name="events-per-visit"><h3>3.
 Number of events per visit</h3></a>